GuOrg/Gu.Reactive/README.md

 ## Commands
 A set of relay commands.
 The generic versions take a command parameter of the generic type.
-The nongeneric version does not use the command parameter.
+The non-generic version does not use the command parameter.

 ### AsyncCommand
 For executing tasks.
 If the overload that takes a `CancellationToken` is used the `CancelCommand` cancels the execution.